berntb/attorg/README.md

 Attorg use the Perl Dancer framework server side and on the client side jQuery, Twitter Bootstrap 2.3.2 and Font Awesome.

-This upload is probably still not possible to clone -- it is done in a hurry, because I promised.
-I'll try to clean this up some of the coming weekends.
+This upload is probably still not possible to clone -- it is too early, done in a hurry, because I promised.

 License
 -------